 Most of my friends are married.
 I come from a group of married young friends, even family, for that matter.
 One thing I have learned is that marriage is hard work!
 Too many don’t want to put in the work.
 Too many would rather change partners, or just go at it alone, rather than put in the work.
 Speaking from personal experience.

 I’m a dog mama.
 I have to admit that being a dog mama has taught me a lot about not only God’s unconditional love, but what love in a marriage is supposed to look like.
 Stick with me, okay?
 Because when you think about, love in a marriage, even the love parents have for children is very much like the love God has for us when done correctly.
 As a dog mama, I have failed in the love department almost daily.
 I’ve raised my voice, you’re not supposed to do that.
-I even gave my dear Missy to another family when she became aggressive.
+I even gave my dear Missy to another family when she became aggressive and bit someone.
 Here’s the kicker, I got another fur baby!
-Essentially traded her in for a newer, better model?
-How many do this in relationships thinking it will solve all the issues of the current relationship?
-Only the current issues go nowhere and you add new issues into the mix.
-Our new baby is aggressive with the kids and has such extreme separation anxiety from me, I have to take her everywhere I go, even WITHIN the house!
+Essentially, I feel almost like I traded her in for a newer, better model?
+How many do this in relationships, thinking it will solve all the issues of the current relationship?
+Only the current issues go nowhere, only to add new issues into the mix.
+Our new baby is aggressive with the kids and has such extreme separation anxiety from me, I have to take her everywhere I go, even WITHIN the house, or else!

-We cannot allow even the thought of divorce to enter into our minds.
+We cannot allow even the thought of divorce to enter into our minds or escape our lips.
 Granted, I’m not saying to stay in situations of abuse or adultery.
 I would really just like to see more sanctification in marriage, especially for the upcoming generations.